Tencent/PhoenixGo/README.md

 **7. Syntax error (Windows)**

 For windows,
-- in config file, you need to write path with `/` and not `\` in the config file .conf for example :
+- in config file, you need to write path with `/` and not `\` in the config file .conf,

+for example :

 ```